All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sermorelin acetate is a synthetic 29-amino-acid peptide that replicates the biologically active portion of growth hormone-releasing hormone (GHRH).
 It stimulates the pituitary gland to produce and release growth hormone (GH) through the body's own regulatory pathways, preserving the natural pulsatile pattern of GH secretion.

-Because sermorelin does not bypass the body's feedback mechanisms, dosing is both more forgiving and more nuanced than exogenous GH.
-The pituitary will only release as much GH as it is capable of producing, which provides a built-in safety margin.
-However, this also means that optimal dosing requires clinical expertise to match the stimulus to the individual's physiology and goals.
+Because sermorelin doesn't bypass the body's feedback mechanisms, dosing is both more forgiving and more nuanced than exogenous GH.
+The pituitary will only release as much GH as it's capable of producing, which provides a built-in safety margin.
+But this also means that optimal dosing requires clinical expertise to match the stimulus to the individual's physiology and goals.

 Typical Sermorelin Dosage Ranges